-A consortium of universities, research institutes and National Statistics Institutions (NSIs) across Europe has conducted a project to develop a prototype European Socio-economic Classification (ESeC).
+A consortium of universities, research institutes and National Statistics Institutes (NSIs) across Europe has conducted a project to develop a prototype European socio-economic classification (ESeC).

 It is intended that the classification tool will improve the quality of pan-European official statistics and aid statistical offices and researchers in the field of comparative research in human sciences.